atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ###### Will enabling / using this feature result in any new API calls?

 New API calls by the kube-controller-manager:
-- List and watch for Evacuations.
+- List and watch for EvictionRequests.
-- Update calls to reconcile Evacuation status.
-This is also done by an active 3rd party evacuator.
+- Update calls to reconcile EvictionRequest status.
+This is also done by an active 3rd party interceptor.
-- At least one `/eviction` call for each Evacuation.
+- At least one `/eviction` call for each EvictionRequest.
 And possibly more with a backoff.
 This should not dramatically increase the apiserver usage, as these calls should be made in similar situations as today.
-Instead of repeating the eviction call manually with a components/cli (e.g. kubectl drain), it will be done by a controller.
+Instead of repeating the eviction API call manually with a components/cli (e.g. kubectl drain), it will be done by a controller.

 ###### Will enabling / using this feature result in introducing new API types?

-- API type: Evacuation
+- API type: EvictionRequest
 - Supported number of objects per cluster: 150000 (same as pods)
 - Supported number of objects per namespace 3000 (same as pods)